 Double denim layering for men: G-Star F/W ’13.

-If you want to read about other fall / winter 2013 fashion trends for men, follow that link.
+If you want to read about other fall 2014 men’s fashion, follow that link.